EXCLUSIVE-CME developing European gold futures contract - sources

 That was triggered by a regulatory push for more transparency following the 2012 Libor interest rate-rigging scandal saw banks stop acting as both data providers and market makers.

 The exchange also introduced a physically settled kilobar contract in Hong Kong earlier this year, but this has failed to garner significant trading volumes.
-(Additional reporting by Pratima Desai; Editing by Veronica Brown)
+(Additional reporting by Pratima Desai; Editing by Veronica Brown and William Hardy)

 By Greg Roumeliotis and Jessica Toonkel and Jennifer Ablan